estaji/useful-bash-scripts/README.md

 ### dump-postgresql-db-then-rsync.sh
 Create dump from a Postgresql database.
 Then transfer the dump to a remote server using rsync.

+### dump-dockerized-psql-db-then-rsync.sh
+Create dump from a dockerized Postgresql database.
+Then transfer the dump to a remote server using rsync.

 # Contribution
 Feel free and don't hesitate to contribute to this repository.